-I make a batch of these pecans anytime that I need a healthy snack or a sweet and salty addition to a cheese board.
-They are also beautiful packaged up as a gift for the holidays.
-Maple roasted pecans make a crunchy and delicious addition to our Shaved Brussels Sprout Slaw with apples and cranberries or our Apple and Cranberry Salad with Feta.
+I love packing these up as a gift for the holidays, they're always a hit!
+They also make a crunchy and delicious addition to our Shaved Brussels Sprout Slaw with apples and cranberries or our Apple and Cranberry Salad with Feta.

 Jump to: